 Research on Japanese Gardens

-Some members have recently started working together on research projects.
+Some members often work together on research projects.

 We have completed creating an English language index into the massive 35 volume survey of Gardens in Japan completed by Mirei Shigemori in the 1960s.
 This is held at the Lisa Sainsbury Library at SISJAC (the Sainsbury Institute for the Study of Japanese Arts and Cultures) in Norwich.
 We have also created an on-line library of photographs of gardens throughout Japan, which is available at www.japanesegardens.piwigo.com.
 This library will continue to grow.